Amateur Photographer verdict

 Amateur Photographer Recommended 4 stars

-For more budget options, have a look at the best budget camera phones.
+For more budget options, have a look at the best budget camera phones, or check out the best iPhones for photography.

 Specifications